Ralph Dupas

-Ralph Dupas (October 14, 1935 – January 25, 2008) was an American boxer from New Orleans who won the world light middleweight championship.
+Ralph Dupas (October 14, 1935 – January 25, 2008) was an American boxer from New Orleans who reigned as the World Boxing Association and World Boxing Council world junior middleweight champion in 1963.

 Early boxing career

 Dupas was the second of eleven children of a New Orleans fisherman, Peter Dupas.
 He became a professional boxer in 1950 at the age of 14.
 Trainer Angelo Dundee saw Dupas fight and took him to Miami to train him.

 Dupas became a ranked contender in the lightweight division when he defeated Armand Savoie in 1953.
 By 1955, after beating a variety of top fighters such as Paddy DeMarco and Kenny Lane, Dupas was the top-ranked lightweight in the world.
 In May 1957 Dupas challenged Joe Brown for the lightweight title, but lost by an eighth-round knockout.
 Earlier in 1957, Dupas had filed a lawsuit to establish his race, with Dupas contending that he was white, and therefore permitted to box white opponents in then-segregated Louisiana.
 Judge Rene Viosca ruled in favor of the claim by Dupas.

 Dupas moved up to the welterweight division.
 He defeated future middleweight champion Joey Giardello in 1961, but lost a 1962 welterweight title shot to Emile Griffith.
 In 1963, Sugar Ray Robinson beat him by a controversial decision.